 Reason Two, Mass produced sandwich epoxy construction (i.e. surftech, nsp, global surf industries, firewire) I'm not here bash on there technology because the sandwich epoxy construction is a truly amazing labor intensive manufacturing process.
 Those companies I listed above literally made bulletproof surfboards.
-The reason why they made them in Asia it's because of labor intensive process.
+The reason why they made them in Asia it's because of the labor intensive process.
 If you were to build these boards in the United States the price would double if not triple.
 People call them pop out boards but they are far from that notion.
 The boards do come from a mold but the start to finish time on one board is 6 to 8 weeks.
 The problem with that construction process in a high-performance surfboard is the boards are too stiff and two durable.
 The sandwich epoxy construction is great for standup paddleboard's, beginer longboards and entry level shortboards or fishes but not for high-performance surfing.
 Firewire for example, all of their team riders on the WSL are riding epoxy surfboards but they are using boards that are laminated the same as everyone else's polyester surfboard on tour but with epoxy resin.
 I would not be surprised if you cut their boards in half there would be a wood stringer in there.
 They paint a black stripe across the length of the board where the stringer would be because they are trying to sell a product.

 I've been riding strictly epoxy surfboards for the past 5 years and everytime i jump back on a polyurethane/ polyester surfboard they feel dead.